SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 # Project Sequences
-At a project level, this sequence explains the general startup process between the System and all other objects which run their own tasks.
-This pattern is also used in other cases where a parent object starts a child object (new object has its own task).
+At a project level, this sequence explains the general startup process.
+At the beginning, app_main() creates the System object and then the System object creates all other objects.
+The System and all over main objects run their own tasks.

+The start up process is a pattern that can also be used in other cases where a parent object starts a child object (new object has its own task).

 Below, there is also an example of a parent object starts a new object without a task.

 ## Object Startup Pattern - with New Task
 The app_main() starts the System.
 Each in turn, the System instantiates the remaining supporting components.

-**The key thing to observe here is how the System starts another object.**
+**The key thing to observe here is how the System starts another object.
+This pattern will be used in all parts of the project where the new object has a run task**

-app_main -> System
-The entry point calls sys->getInstance and this task (main task) run through the entire System contructor.
+The entry point calls sys->getInstance and this task (main task) runs inside the System contructor.

 ![tasking_object_creatation](./drawings/project_startup_self_tasking_sequence_diagram.svg)